Mosquito-Borne Diseases Found In U.S. Athletes And Staff At Rio Olympics

 Out of those 457 people tested, 32 people came back with antibodies to mosquito-borne viruses they hadn't had in their blood before: Three for chikungunya, two for dengue and 27 for West Nile virus.

-"Because everyone was concentrating on Zika, we were all surprised that we detected other [mosquito-borne] viruses," says Dr. Krow Ampofo, a pediatric infectious disease specialist with the University of Utah who worked on the study.
+"Because everyone was concentrating on Zika, we were all surprised that we detected other [mosquito-borne] viruses," says Dr. Krow Ampofo, a specialist in pediatric infectious diseases with the University of Utah who worked on the study.
 He presented the findings at a conference Saturday.

 But when it comes to which viruses the athletes and staffers actually got, the results can sometimes be hazy.
 The viruses are so closely related that antibodies for one can look a lot like antibodies for another, yielding false positives and sometimes false negatives.